| Note: Spellings are as they appear in the

 one of its most honored and respected citizens, when Mr. D.A.
 Nesbitt, Public

-School Inspector for Lennox and Addington passed away, from the effects of a stroke
+School Inspector for Lennox and Addington passed away, from the effects of a

-received a few days previously.
-Mr. Nesbitt was
+stroke received a few days previously.

 born in Walsingham, Ontario in 1854 and received